The Baby Browning

 The serial number is on the left side of the frame, above and slightly behind the trigger.
 Serial numbers began with 1.
 The barrel is marked CAL.6m/m35., visible in the ejection port of the slide, and the barrel is stamped with the standard Liege proof marks.
 Belgian inspector and smokeless powder proofs are also stamped on the right side of the slide and frame.

-The early magazines are unmarked.
+The early magazines are unmarked or may have the FN monogram in an oval stamped on the side.
 There are tabs on each side at the bottom that fold around to hold the baseplate on, and five holes are drilled in both sides of the magazine walls to allow the cartridges to be viewed.
 The follower is flat through 1968, and after 1968 the follower has a bend at the front.
 Late magazines are marked with the FN monogram on the base.

 According to Vanderlinden, the Germans completed only 129 Baby Browning pistols during the occupation in 1940.
 This was prior to the introduction of the German Waffenamt acceptance stamps in Belgium, so these pistols have no German markings.
 Extrapolating from Vanderlinden’s data, the serial number range for these German-made Baby Brownings should be 50148 through 50276.